CamillaPei/cse15l-lab-reports/labreport3.md

           cardiovascular disease (prevalent heart disease,
         CHS Cardiovascular Health Study
 ```
-In this example, `grep -i ` searches for the word "cardiovascular" in the given file while ignoring the case of the letters.
+In this example, `grep -i ` searches and displays lines what contain the word "cardiovascular" in the given file while ignoring the case of the letters.
 This command is useful for finding occurances of a specific word in a file without concerns about the case of the letter.

 Example 2:
 ```